jacodetunde/Credit_Risk_Analysis/README.md

 #### 5. Balanced Random Forest Classifier
 ![balanceforest.png](balanceforest.png)
-- The balance accuracy score from this model is 0.80 -The precision scores are 0.03 and 1.00 for high risk and low risk respectively.
+- The balance accuracy score from this model is 0.80
+- The precision scores are 0.03 and 1.00 for high risk and low risk respectively.
 While the recall scores for high risk and low risk are 0.71 and 0.89 respectively.
 ## Summary